-The mission of the Department of Kinesiology is to prepare students to inform, maintain and improve the health, fitness and quality of life of themselves and the people they serve.
+The mission of the Department of Kinesiology is to prepare students to and enhance the health, fitness and quality of life of themselves and the people they serve.
 The department is committed to educating our students and community in the science and benefits of optimal health and human performance; to developing in all students a lifelong habit of living healthfully; and to preparing students for the variety of career opportunities that utilize Kinesiology as a foundation.

-Three major programs exist within the department to accomplish our mission:
+Two major programs exist within the department to accomplish our mission:

-The Applied Health Science major focuses on the application of the biological and physical sciences in the study of human movement, with regard to their effects on the health and quality of life of people of all ages and abilities.
+Focused on the application of the biological and physical sciences in the study of human movement, with regard to their effects on the health and quality of life of people of all ages and abilities.
 A course of study is offered to students interested in preparation for graduate study in allied health and therapeutic sciences, including physical and occupational therapy, physician assistant, chiropractic, and osteopathic medicine.
 This is a pre-professional major as students will necessarily attend graduate school to accomplish professional degrees and state licensures.